Skip to content

 Analysis Scope

-To isolate the behavior of individual convergence algorithms, the following principles and simplifications were applied:
+To isolate the behavior of individual convergence algorithms and ensure valid results across scenarios, the following principles and simplifications were applied:

 We evaluated the performance of the Robust Mode based on two key criteria: Convergence Success (did it finish?) and Accuracy (were the results correct?).